 She and her client/beloved, a miner named James, made plans to get married.
 James sent her a love letter, that was on display in Sarah's old crib.
 The day after she received the letter, James was killed in a mine explosion.
 Sarah fell to pieces, and either accidentally overdosed on or deliberately killed herself probably with the favorite opium based drug, used by the women to medicate themselves or cause abortions, etc.

 After People die, they sometimes choose to visit/reside places that brought them much joy and pleasure in this world.

 ( Saint James Hotel * Natatorium * Piper Opera House * The Birdcage Theatre *

 Male entities of miners seem to like to relive their special recreation time with their favorite lady in the basement.

 The French prostitute, Sandra:

 It seems that she was good enough to be a hands-on sex therapist, and made a career out of her work, finding personal fulfillment, in pleasing so many of her customers.
-Sandra was very popular with both miners and the well-to-do, retiring at 61!!
+Sandra was very popular with both miners and the well-to-do, retiring at Sixty One!
 She was a caring, loving woman who saw a purpose in her work.